-As a surgeon with the Surgical Clinic of South Arkansas, my responsibilities included taking weekend ER surgical call one weekend per month.
-It was my duty to care for all persons with a surgical emergency for that weekend.
-There were some weekends that were extremely quiet and no emergency surgeries were required; but those weekends were rare.
-In a small town like El Dorado, it was possible to hear the siren of most of the emergency vehicles as they travelled to the hospitals.
-When I heard a siren while on call, I frequently wondered if a close friend or even a family member was being transported to the ER, and it would create a level of anxiety.
-For at least 10 years after I stopped taking emergency room call, I would experience some degree of anxiety upon hearing a siren.
+As a surgeon with the Surgical Clinic of South Arkansas my responsibilities included taking weekend ER surgical call one weekend per month.
+There were some weekends which were extremely quiet and no emergency surgeries were required but those weekends were rare.
+In a small town like El Dorado it was possible to hear the siren of most of the emergency vehicles as they travelled to the hospitals.
+Whenever I heard a siren while on call I wondered if a close friend or even a family member was being transported to the ER, and it would create in me a level of anxiety.
+For at least ten years after I stopped taking emergency room call I felt the same anxiety upon hearing a siren.

-He had mostly sobered up from the previous night’s bout of excessive alcohol, and as far as I could tell, he was lucid and very sorrowful.
-When I told him I had spent the night in the operating room repairing the damage he had inflicted on his wife, and that her life had been spared, he fell down on his knees crying out, “I’m so sorry.
+He had mostly sobered up from the previous night’s bout of excessive alcohol, and as far as I could tell he was lucid and very sorrowful.
+I told him I had spent the night in the operating room repairing the damage he had inflicted on his wife, and her life had been spared.
+He immediately fell on his knees crying out, “I’m so sorry.
 I’m so sorry!”
 I did tell him the injury to her right arm resulted in complete paralysis, and it could be months or even years before she could use her arm again, if ever.

-In the midst of his sorrowful weeping, he asked the question, “What can I do to make up for this?”
-I responded by saying, “There’s a lot that needs to be done, but the best starting place is for you to repent of the shameful life you have been living, and invite the Lord Jesus into your heart.”
+In the midst of his sorrowful weeping he asked the question, “What can I do to make up for this?”
+I responded by saying, “There’s a lot which needs to be done, but the best starting place is for you to repent of the shameful life you have been living, and invite the Lord Jesus into your heart.”
 “I’ll do whatever you say I need to do,” he cried.
-“If you are serious and you really want to change and have a new life, you must confess, repent and ask the Lord Jesus to save you,” I told him.
-I help him pray a tearful prayer of repentance while he was still on his knees.
-When he stood, I could only shake his hands through the bars and told him I would be praying for him and would continue to medically assist in his wife’s healing process.
+“If you are serious and you really want to change and have a new life you must confess, repent and ask the Lord Jesus to save you,” I told him.
+I helped him pray a tearful prayer of repentance while still on his knees.
+When he stood I could only shake his hands through the bars and told him I would be praying for him and would continue to medically assist in his wife’s healing process.

 The following day I contacted the pastor of a sister church in El Dorado whom I knew would follow-up on this man and his decision.
 There is no way I could discern this prisoner’s heart motives, but I witnessed and heard his prayer.
 I also know our Savior told us in His Word, He came to set the prisoner free, and from the moment this prisoner asked for mercy, he received it in full measure.
 It is wonderful to know we can never fall so far down we are out of reach of our Father’s hand.